NIRVANALAN/STream3R/README.md

 1. Prepare Evaluation Dataset

     We follow the dataset preparation guides from [MonST3R](https://github.com/Junyi42/monst3r/blob/main/data/evaluation_script.md) and [Spann3R](https://github.com/HengyiWang/spann3r/blob/main/docs/data_preprocess.md) to prepare the datasets.
-For convenience, we provide the processed datasets on [HuggingFace](https://huggingface.co/datasets/yslan/pointmap_regression_evalsets), which can be downloaded directly.
+For convenience, we provide the processed datasets on [Hugging Face](https://huggingface.co/datasets/yslan/pointmap_regression_evalsets), which can be downloaded directly.

     The datasets should be organized as follows under the root directiory of the project:
     ```